Entry and exit

-Ukraine law regulates foreign surrogacy arrangements.
-If you plan to enter commercial surrogacy arrangements in Ukraine, first seek independent legal advice regarding Australian and Ukraine surrogacy laws.
+Ukrainian law regulates foreign surrogacy arrangements.
+If you plan to enter commercial surrogacy arrangements in Ukraine, first seek independent legal advice regarding Australian and Ukrainian surrogacy laws.
 Consider all legal and other risks involved in pursuing international surrogacy, including the length of time you may need to spend in Ukraine.

 - bribery of foreign public officials

 - child sex tourism